nerves-project/property_table/README.md

 }
 ```

-As shown, events not only contain the property and new value, but also
+Events not only contain the property and new value, but also information about
-information about the previous value.
+when they were set (`System.monotonic_time/0`) and their previous value.

 ## License